mksec/silex-base/README.md

   ExceptionHandler registered.
 It may be used for simple applications without an UI (e.g. APIs).

+  **Notice:** The exception handler of Silex will catch all exceptions while handling a request.
+In addition, the `ErrorHandler` will convert any errors and warnings (e.g. reading from a non-existing file) to exceptions, that will be handled by the same exception handler of Silex.
+However, Silex doesn't catch fatal exceptions (e.g. `ClassNotFoundException`) or exceptions thrown outside a running controller.
+You can access the Error- and ExceptionHandler with the `core.error_handler` and `core.exception_handler` keys, e.g. to set a custom exception handler returning the error 500 page.

 * `BaseUiApplication`

   The `BaseUiApplication` extends the `BaseApplication` with the Twig and Asset